chauff/cse1500-web-transcripts/_lectures/sessions.md

 Overall, security and privacy are not strong points of cookies and as long as we are aware of this and do not try to transmit sensitive or compromising information within cookies, the potential risks are limited.
 This RFC excerpt also tells us how cookies are sent and received: in the HTTP header fields `Set-Cookie` and in `Cookie` respectively.

 The private browsing mode (also known as incognito mode) of modern browsers still allows to receive/send cookies.
 The cookies though are only held in memory (not stored on disk, independent of the cookie type) and are completely separated from the cookie storage of the regular browsing mode.
-All cookies are discarded once the private/incognito browser session ends. *Note, that the incognito/private browsing mode does **not** make you anonymousto servers, instead it makes your data/browsing activities untrackable to other people with physical access to your device and browser.*
+All cookies are discarded once the private/incognito browser session ends. *Note, that the incognito/private browsing mode does **not** make you anonymous to servers, instead it makes your data/browsing activities untrackable to other people with physical access to your device and browser.*

 ## Cookies vs. sessions